yaterjo/Predictive-Maintenance/README.md

 ## Results
-The results were telling.
+The results were good all around.
 Our cross-validation approach showed that the models maintained a high level of accuracy across different folds of data, reinforcing their reliability and robustness.
 The Receiver Operating Characteristic (ROC) curves echoed these findings, with areas under the curve (AUC) being close to 1, indicating excellent predictive performance.
-The SHAP values, a measure of feature impact on predictions, gave us confidence in understanding which sensors the models deemed most critical, aligning with our initial data insights.
+The ensemble methods showed a measure of success with increasing the overall successsfeature impact on predictions.
+All in all the models were consistent with each model.

 ![](Pics/)